Randomly Assigned First Differences?: The FD regression may suffer from an omitted variable bias if the treatment effect changes over time.

-\paragraph{First-differencing can do more harm than good.} Under \eqref{eq:indep_levels4}, estimating an FD regression is not necessary: one can merely regress $Y_1$ on an intercept and $D_1$ to estimate $E(S_1)$, and one can regress $Y_2$ on an intercept and $D_2$ to estimate $E(S_2)$.
-Thus, Theorem \ref{thm:new} shows that under assumptions under which first-differencing is unnecessary, an FD regression may not estimate a convex combination of effects.
+Under \eqref{eq:indep_levels5}, estimating an FD regression is not necessary: one can merely regress $Y_1$ on an intercept and $D_1$ to estimate $E(S_1)$, and one can regress $Y_2$ on an intercept and $D_2$ to estimate $E(S_2)$.
+Thus, Point 2 of Theorem \ref{thm:OVB} shows that under assumptions under which first-differencing is unnecessary, an FD regression may not estimate a convex combination of effects.
 This shows that there exists instances where first-differencing can do more harm than good.